Lily Safra

 Lily Safra (née Watkins; also Cohen, Monteverde and Bendahan; 30 December 1934 – 9 July 2022) was a Brazilian-Monegasque billionaire and socialite who amassed considerable wealth through her four marriages.
 She had a significant art collection and owned the historic Villa Leopolda on the French Riviera.
 Her net worth was estimated at $1.3 billion.
-She became strongly engaged with philanthropy when she married the banker Edmond Safra, and this continued through their Foundation after his death in 1999.
+She became strongly engaged with philanthropy when she married the banker Edmond Safra, and this continued through their foundation after his death in 1999.

 Biography

-Lily Safra was born Lily Watkins on 30 December 1934 in Porto Alegre, Brazil.
-She was the daughter of Wolf White Watkins, a railway engineer of Anglo-Jewish origin born in Czechoslovakia and moved to South America during the electrification of Brazilian railroads, and Annita Noudelman de Castro, a Uruguayan of Russian Jewish ancestry.
+Safra was born Lily Watkins on 30 December 1934, in Porto Alegre, Brazil.
+She was the daughter of Wolf White Watkins, a railway engineer of Anglo-Jewish origin who was born in Czechoslovakia and moved to South America during the electrification of Brazilian railroads, and Annita Noudelman de Castro, a Uruguayan of Russian Jewish ancestry.
 She grew up in Rio de Janeiro, and then moved with her family to Montevideo, Uruguay.

 At age 17, she met and married Mario Cohen, an Argentine hosiery magnate of Italian Jewish descent.
 They had three children.
 Lily and Mario Cohen divorced in the early 1960s.